If you need help finding opportunities, there are lots of resources available:

 Need volunteering inspiration?
 Ask yourself “What matters to me?” and find ways to connect your answer to your community.

-- Is it your grandparents?
+- Is it your parents or grandparents?
 Call your local senior center to ask how you can assist.

 - Is it books or art?
 Call your local library or museum and see what opportunities they have.